 In March, the Supreme Court heard a blockbuster trademark case with significant implications for trademark law.
 After argument, reversal seems likely as questioning from the justices suggests that a long-standing precedent is unlikely to survive unscathed.
 But the Court also indicated concern over the broader implications of this case in the arts, entertainment, and publishing.
 Here’s what you need to know about Jack Daniel’s v.
 VIP Products.

-Harry Sandick and Tara Norris
+Harry Sandick and Nicole Scully

-Part One of a Two-Part Article
+Part Two of a Three-Part Article